 Dr. Leslie Spotz Bio

-Pianist, Leslie Spotz, Associate Professor of Piano at Tarleton State University, enjoys an international solo career that has included performances in Moscow at Tchaikovsky Hall of Moscow University, South Bank Center of London, Kennedy Center in Washington, D.C., the famed Academy of Music in Philadelphia, her highly acclaimed tours of Germany, concerts in Italy at the Lorenzo de’Medici Institute and her performance at the inaugural opening of Philadelphia’s new performance venue, the Kimmel Center.
+Pianist, Leslie Spotz, Professor of Piano at Tarleton State University, enjoys an international solo career that has included performances in Moscow at Tchaikovsky Hall of Moscow University, South Bank Center of London, Kennedy Center in Washington, D.C., the famed Academy of Music in Philadelphia, her highly acclaimed tours of Germany, concerts in Italy at the Lorenzo de’Medici Institute and her performance at the inaugural opening of Philadelphia’s new performance venue, the Kimmel Center.
 February 2010 included an all-Chopin Bicentennial recital in New York City at the Tenri Cultural Institute.
 December, 2010 will see her return to Germany in a solo recital at the prestigious Heilig–Kreuz–Kirche in Berlin.
 Hailed by the prestigious Süddeutsche Zeitung of Munich, Spotz’ Beethoven was described thus: “Stripped of veneer, revealing all the edges and corners, Spotz earnestly confronted Beethoven’s tempi and dynamic indications, leaving mediocrity and shallow beauty behind and bringing out truth.
 In all, a concert of the highest critical standard, further proof of the high carat quality of this series.”

 Spotz has performed extensively throughout the U.S. from coast to coast.
 Concert highlights include her 2007 performance at Tarleton as soloist with the Fort Worth Symphony, performances of twenty Beethoven Sonatas at Rutgers University and her recitals for the Bach Festival of Philadelphia.